 - Saturday – Filled sweet potato

 - Sunday – Couscous salad

-I pretend now that I make a different meal every day of the week, but oftentimes I’m not that sophisticated.
-I batch-cook at the beginning of the week and I eat the same for a few dinners.
-It is really a personal preference.
+I pretend now that I make a different meal every day of the week, but frequently I’m not that sophisticated.
+I batch-cook at the beginning of the week, and I eat the same for a few dinners.
+It is a personal preference.

-For my personal meal plan, I use my own favorite meals, my favorite recipes from the $5 Meal Plan, and sometimes I even browse the web for food (mostly Pinterest to be honest).
+For my personal meal plan, I use my favorite meals, and my favorite recipes from the $5 Meal Plan, and sometimes I even browse the web for food (mostly Pinterest, to be honest).

 Are you creating weekly meal plans?
-Do you use any meal planning service?
+Do you use any meal-planning services?

 Founder of Spark Nomad, Radical FIRE, Journalist